magnetophon/LazyLimiter/README.md

 ## conceptual idea
 Here is [a block-diagram](https://github.com/magnetophon/LazyLimiter/raw/master/docs/blockDiagram-svg/process.svg) to help explain.
-Unfortunately GitHub does not enable you to click tinto the sub blocks online, so you'll have to use a downloaded version for that.
+A clickable version can be found at https://magnetophon.github.io/LazyLimiter/.
 In this example, the lookahead time has been set to 4 samples, the actual limiter uses 8192 at a samplerate of 44100, and even more at higher samplerates.

 As with any lookahead limiter, there is a block calculating the gain reduction (GR), and that value is multiplied with the delayed signal.

 Notice that all values inside GainCalculator are in dB:
-0dB meaning no gain reduction, and -infinate meaning full gain reduction; silence, and In other words, the smaller the value, the more gain reduction.
+0dB meaning no gain reduction, and -infinite meaning full gain reduction; silence, and In other words, the smaller the value, the more gain reduction.

 Inside the GainCalculator, there are 3 blocks doing the work: attackGainReduction, hold and releaseEnvelope.